carlosschults/carlosschults.github.io/_posts/2023-10-18-five-levels-readable-code.md

 You’ve reached level 5 when you write code that speaks the language of the business.
 When you use terms that are the same ones that domain experts use.

-In other words: yeah, I’m pretty much advocating for the same thing that the pragmatic programmers call “program closer to the domain”, or that Eric Evens famously dubbed ubiquitous language in his classical—but definitely not a page-turner—tome, “Domain-Driven Design: Tackling Complexity in the Heart of Software.”
+In other words: yeah, I’m pretty much advocating for the same thing that the pragmatic programmers call “program closer to the domain”, or that Eric Evans famously dubbed ubiquitous language in his classical—but definitely not a page-turner—tome, “Domain-Driven Design: Tackling Complexity in the Heart of Software.”

 If your code uses unorthodox terms instead of industry terms, it makes onboarding harder when you bring in new people that are familiar with the business but new to the codebase.
 If the code uses different jargon than that of stakeholders, communication becomes more taxing, since it requires you to perform a constant mapping between concepts just to stay afloat.